-- (4) Regulated trees found to be in poor health (rated 2) per Table 406.16.1 must be replaced at a ratio of one (1) tree planted for every tree removed. - (5) No mitigation is required for abundant species such as loblolly pine, slash pine, sweetgum, pecan, under twenty (20) inches dbh and laurel or water oaks under thirty (30) inches dbh. - (6) Mitigation for abundant species of heritage size must be replaced at a ratio of one (1) tree planted for each tree removed. - (7) Replacement trees must meet the following: - a.
+(4) Regulated trees found to be in poor health (rated 2) per Table 406.16.1 must be replaced at a ratio of one (1) tree planted for every tree removed.

+- (5) No mitigation is required for abundant species such as loblolly pine, slash pine, sweetgum, pecan, under twenty (20) inches dbh and laurel or water oaks under thirty (30) inches dbh. - (6) Mitigation for abundant species of heritage size must be replaced at a ratio of one (1) tree planted for each tree removed. - (7) For developments that are guaranteed to include 10 percent or more of the housing units which are affordable for 30 years to households at or below 80 percent of the Household Median Income, mitigation rates are 50 percent of the required replacement rates. - (8) Replacement trees must meet the following: - a.
 At least eight (8) feet in height, 1.25 caliper inches; - b.
 Consist of native vegetation, indigenous to the area; and - c.
 Be Florida Grade No. 1 or better in quality according to the current, most recent edition of "Grades and Standards for Nursery Plants", 2nd edition, published by the Florida Department of Agriculture and Consumer Services, Division of Plant Industry, and available from the Florida Nursery, Growers, and Landscape Association (FNGLA).
 Nursery invoices or labels must clearly specify that Grade #1 or better were purchased and installed on the site. - d.
-Smaller replacement trees may be used on sites where the County determines, on a case-by-case basis, that it is more appropriate due to site conditions and increased likelihood of successful establishment. - (8) Native trees identified in Section 407.50 of this ULDC that are planted to meet the requirements for landscaping in Article IV of Chapter 407 may count toward total mitigation requirements for tree replacement. - (9) If on-site planting is not feasible due to physical constraints such as limited space or unsuitable soils, off-site replacement may be allowed on a location approved by the County. - (10) Monitoring time frames must be established for mitigation and replacement trees when needed. - (11) Planted palms receive only two (2) inches of mitigation credit for each palm planted. - (b) Mitigation by fee in lieu payment. - (1) If relocation or mitigation by replacement are not feasible, a fee may be paid to Alachua County in lieu of replacement planting prior to issuance of a County Construction Permit. - (2) Replacement trees may be satisfied by a fee-in-lieu payment to the County for the purchase and relocation of a like tree.
+Smaller replacement trees may be used on sites where the County determines, on a case-by-case basis, that it is more appropriate due to site conditions and increased likelihood of successful establishment. - (9) Native trees identified in Section 407.50 of this ULDC that are planted to meet the requirements for landscaping in Article IV of Chapter 407 may count toward total mitigation requirements for tree replacement. - (10) If on-site planting is not feasible due to physical constraints such as limited space or unsuitable soils, off-site replacement may be allowed on a location approved by the County. - (11) Monitoring time frames must be established for mitigation and replacement trees when needed. - (12) Planted palms receive only two (2) inches of mitigation credit for each palm planted. - (b) Mitigation by fee in lieu payment. - (1) If relocation or mitigation by replacement are not feasible, a fee may be paid to Alachua County in lieu of replacement planting prior to issuance of a County Construction Permit.

+(2) Replacement trees may be satisfied by a fee-in-lieu payment to the County for the purchase and relocation of a like tree.
 The payment amount is in the fee schedule and based on the average cost of the purchase, installation, and maintenance for one (1) year of an equivalent number of replacement trees or actual cost of removing and replanting regulated trees.